ZeyadEltaher/SWITCH-IT-Odoo-Data-ETL-Pipeline/README.md

 - Handle your datasets without losing data consistency.
 - Clean and transform data before loading it into the database.
 - Keep your database up-to-date with the latest Odoo records.
+- Optimizing the performance of your database for querying data.

 ---